-(2) During the period specified in subsection 1 of this section, the obliged entity must also retain the entire correspondence relating to the performance of the duties and obligations arising from this Act and all the data and documents gathered in the course of monitoring the business relationship as well as data on suspicious or unusual transactions or circumstances which the Financial Intelligence Unit was not notified of.
+(2) During the period specified in subsection 1 of this section, the obliged entity must also retain the entire correspondence relating to the performance of the duties and obligations arising from this Act and all the data and documents gathered in the course of monitoring the business relationship or occasional transactions as well as data on suspicious or unusual transactions or circumstances which were not reported to the Financial Intelligence Unit.

-(3) The obliged entity must retain the documents prepared with regard to a transaction on any data medium and the documents and data serving as the basis for the notification obligations specified in § 49 of this Act for no less than five years after making the transaction or performing the duty to report.

-(4) The obliged entity must retain the documents and data specified in subsections 1-3 of this section in a manner that allows for exhaustively and immediately replying to the enquiries of the Financial Intelligence Unit or, in accordance with legislation, those of other supervisory authorities, investigative bodies or courts, inter alia, regarding whether the obliged entity has or has had in the preceding five years a business relationship with the given person and what is or was the nature of the relationship.
+- (3) The obliged entity must retain the documents prepared with regard to a transaction on any data medium and the documents and data serving as the basis for the notification obligations specified in § 49 of this Act for no less than five years after making the transaction or performing the duty to report. - (4) The obliged entity must retain the documents and data specified in subsections 1, 2 and 3 of this section in a manner that allows for exhaustively and without delay replying to the enquiries of the Financial Intelligence Unit or, in accordance with legislation, those of other supervisory authorities, investigative bodies or courts, inter alia, regarding whether the obliged entity has or has had in the preceding five years a business relationship with the given person and what is or was the nature of the relationship.

-(5) Where the obliged entity makes, for the purpose of identifying a person, an enquiry with a database that is part of the state information system, the duties provided for in this subsection will be deemed performed where information on the making of an electronic enquiry to the register is reproducible over a period of five years after termination of the business relationship or making of the transaction.

-(6) Upon implementation of § 31 of this Act, the obliged entity retains the data of the document prescribed for the digital identification of a person, information on making an electronic enquiry to the identity documents database, and the audio and video recording of the procedure of identifying the person and verifying the person's identity for at least five years after termination of the business relationship.

-(7) The obliged entity deletes the data retained on the basis of this section after the expiry of the time limits specified in subsections 1-6 of this section, unless the legislation regulating the relevant field establishes a different procedure.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (5) Where the obliged entity makes, for the purpose of identifying a person, an enquiry with a database that is part of the state information system, the duties provided for in this subsection will be deemed performed where information on the making of an electronic enquiry to the register is reproducible over a period of five years after termination of the business relationship or making of the transaction. - (6) Upon implementation of § 31 of this Act, the obliged entity retains the data of the document prescribed for the digital identification of a person, information on making an electronic enquiry to the identity documents database, and the audio and video recording of the procedure of identifying the person and verifying the person's identity for at least five years after termination of the business relationship. - (7) The obliged entity deletes the data retained on the basis of this section after the expiry of the time limits specified in subsections 1-6 of this section, unless the legislation regulating the relevant field establishes a different procedure.
 On the basis of a precept of the competent supervisory authority, data of importance for prevention, detection or investigation of money laundering or terrorist financing may be retained for a longer period, but not for more than five years after the expiry of the first time limit.